SAP-samples/btp-kyma-helloworld/docs/pages/1_discover/1_1_aboutmission.md

 In this tutorial, you will learn how to:

-1. Create a Subaccount for Enterprise Accounts or enter your Trail Subaccount
+1. Create a Subaccount for Enterprise Accounts or enter your Trial Subaccount
 2. Entitle your Subaccount for Kyma runtime
 3. Enable Kyma Runtime
 4. Access your Kyma Dashboard